24/7 Emergency Services

 What Causes Puff Backs?

 Excess fuel or clogged nozzles results in delayed ignition or a heavy build-up of soot in the burner.
 They most frequently occur in oil-fired furnaces or gas heating systems in conjunction with a forced hot air system.
-When the weather turns cold, Boston residents turn on their furnaces again for the first time in months, only to be faced with a huge mess.
+When the weather turns cold, residents turn on their furnaces again for the first time in months, only to be faced with a huge mess.

 How Do Puff Backs Cause Property Damage?